w3f/polkadot-wiki/docs/kusama-social-recovery.md

 ![](/img/recovery/social-recovery-11.png)

-Moving on, by using the "asRecovered" to submit the `removeRecovery` transaction on behalf of the lost account to release the reserved KSM from your lost account.
+Moving on, we use the `asRecovered` function to submit the `removeRecovery` transaction on behalf of the lost account to release the reserved KSM from your lost account.

 ![](/img/recovery/social-recovery-12.png)